 Increases in Glass Recycling and Sustainability Measures

 Sustainability measures are increasingly shaping the Australian glass market, with remarkable improvements in recycling and environmentally friendly manufacturing techniques.
 New recycling technologies allow effective collection and reworking of glass cullet, thus minimizing raw material processing and energy consumption in production.
 This leads to a decrease in carbon footprints and aid in circular economy principles by promoting waste reduction and conserving resources.
 The market for recycled glass in packaging, construction, and automotive industries is increasing gradually as consumers and regulatory agencies focus on environmental stewardship.
 Further, production methods are becoming greener as manufacturers implement cleaner products and processes to meet national sustainability objectives.
-For instance, in July 2024, Visy ordered a $150 million oxygen-only glass furnace at Penrith, reducing energy consumption by half and allowing for production of 800 million recycled glass containers per year in New South Wales.
-Moreover, these efforts support the sustained Australia glass growth in a demonstration of how environmental responsibility can coexist with competitiveness and innovation in product development.
+For instance, in July 2024, Visy ordered a USD150 Million oxygen-only glass furnace at Penrith, reducing energy consumption by half and allowing for production of 800 million recycled glass containers per year in New South Wales.
+Moreover, these efforts support the sustained Australia glass market growth in a demonstration of how environmental responsibility can coexist with competitiveness and innovation in product development.

 IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the country and regional levels for 2025-2033.
 Our report has categorized the market based on product type and end use industry.